kubernetes-sigs/cloud-provider-huaweicloud/docs/quick-start-with-local-cluster.md

 ```

 #### Prepare configuration
-You should prepare a appropriate configuration as per [Cloud Controller Manager Configuration](./config/CloudControllerManagerConfiguration.md).
+You should prepare an appropriate configuration as per [Cloud Controller Manager Configuration](./config/CloudControllerManagerConfiguration.md).

 You can put your configuration to your workspace, e.g. `/root/provider/provider.conf`.